andranikarakelyan/volt-nodejs-dev-test-task/README.md

 # To access from "outside" connect to localhost:{POSTGRES_PUBLIC_PORT}.
 # Username, password, db you can get from variables above
 POSTGRES_PUBLIC_PORT=4001

+# Server's credentials to connect to redis
+REDIS_HOST=volt-task-redis
+REDIS_PORT=6379
+REDIS_PASSWORD=some-password

+# For development purposes, "public" port of redis inside the docker.
+# To access from "outside" connect to localhost:{REDIS_PUBLIC_PORT}.
+# Username, password, db you can get from variables above
+REDIS_PUBLIC_PORT=4002

 # Auth
 JWT_SECRET=some-secret